 Water wells are drilled by drillers licensed by the State of Illinois.
 A permit from Bond County Health Department is required for each well.
 The permit fee is $100.
 The driller must observe the required minimum distances from sewage disposal systems and other potential sources of contamination.

-The owner of a new well must submit a water sample for testing by the Illinois Department of Public Health lab.
+The owner of a new water well must submit a water sample for testing by the Illinois Department of Public Health lab.
 BCHD distributes sample bottles meeting the lab's standards.
 Test results are interpreted by the BCHD Sanitarian.
 The Sanitarian will collect the water sample if the homeowner requests.
 The sample is usually taken from the inside faucet nearest the well.

 BCHD encourages homeowners to have their well water tested annually, especially if there is or will be a young child in the household.
 Sample bottles are available from BCHD.
 The homeowner ships the sample by UPS or similar carrier to get the sample to the lab on the day after sampling.